jacquiewitte/capstone-landslides-soilmoisture/README.md

 <H2>Notebooks</H2>

 - All python notebooks are still in the development stage.
 - When notebooks are final the tag `_final.ipynb` will be added to the fiename.
-- All notebooks for testing code are placed in the folder `test_scripts/`.
-Code in here are exploratory only and should be ignored.
-Code from these notebooks are for development of the final notebooks.

 <H2>Workflow</H2>